apecloud/kubeblocks/docs/user_docs/kubeblocks-for-vector-database/manage-vector-databases.md

 ## Backup and restore

-The backup and restore operations for qdrant are the same with those of other clusters.
+The backup and restore operations for Qdrant are the same as those of other clusters and you can refer to [the backup and restore documents](./../backup-and-restore/introduction.md) for details.
 Remember to use `--method` parameter.